bwarren2/hubnomic/README.md

 3. the transmutation of an immutable rule into a mutable rule or vice versa.

 (Note: This definition implies that, at least initially, all new rules are mutable; immutable rules, as long as they are immutable, may not be amended or repealed; mutable rules, as long as they are mutable, may be amended or repealed; any rule of any status may be transmuted; no rule is absolutely immune to change.)

+### Rule 4.

+The state of affairs that constitutes winning may not be altered from achieving _n_ points to any other state of affairs.
+The magnitude of _n_ and the means of earning points may be changed, and rules that establish a winner when play cannot continue may be enacted and (while they are mutable) be amended or repealed.